As members of the Augsburg community we are expected to demonstrate good stewardship in managing the resources in our care.

 Notify Custodial Services if you need a special pick-up.
 For example, you may have large shipping cartons or wish to recycle boxes of old catalogs or brochures.

 All types of ink jet printer cartridges are recyclable and can be remanufactured.
+They can be dropped off at places like Target or Best Buy.

 Feel free to take what you need.
 Given tight student or office budgets, this can save real money!